History of Australian rules football: 7th season

 In 1864 fewer games were being recorded in the newspapers.
 Village football seemed to be strong and was being played socially.
 Inter-village football seemed to be occurring less.
-Football had lost a lot of it flare, it appears injuries and weather had affected it.
+Football had lost a lot of its flair; it appears injuries and weather had affected it.
 A letter to a newspaper called for the game to be changed to remove running and charging and involve more kicks.
-This push was to change the game, from rough the style of Rugby, which had been suggested at various times since 1859.
-As many games were scratched, as player did not turn up, it may have been the view of many the game was too rough.
+This push was to change the game, from a rougher style to something closer to Rugby, which had been suggested at various times since 1859.
+As many games were scratched, as players did not turn up, it may have been the view of many that the game was too rough and dangerous.
 More bowls clubs started to form as an alternative to football.
 Young boys were taken by the fad of sling shotting.
 Hammersley, H. C Harrison and others formed a committee and ran athletic games on the MCG.
 Drop kicks reached 161 yards in competitions, it would have been measured from when the ball stopped rolling.
 At the end of the season Geelong still held the Challenge Cup after three unsuccessful attempts to win it from them.
 Geelong continued to organise the "Australians v World" games throughout the season.
 In Bell's life a series of article were published from the pages of The Field looked at how to amalgamate the school rules of Rugby, Eton, Harrow, Shrewsbury and Marlborough, and helped to create a united game.